hendricius/pizza-dough/README.md

 **12:15: Divide the dough**

-What you need for the next step is your scale again, a dough scraper (a knife will do), a sealable container (could also be a pot) plus some oil (I use olive oil).
+What you need for the next step is your scale again, a dough scraper (a knife will do), a sealable container (could also be a pot) plus some extra virgin olive oil.

 ![The setup for the next phase](https://i.imgur.com/xmh7QUZ.jpg)